YONAGUNI Ori (Textiles)

-Situated on the extreme western boundary of Japan, records show that weaving on Yonaguni Island dates back some 500 years, and cloth was already being paid as a tax during the 1520s.
-During the difficult times after World War II, fishing nets were unraveled to provide yarn for this cloth, which is still woven by the women, who devote so much time producing this cloth that is very representative of the island's natural environment.
+Situated on the extreme western edge of Japan, records show that weaving on Yonaguni Island dates back some 500 years, and fabric was already being paid as a tax during the 1520s.
+During the difficult times after World War II, fishing nets were unraveled to provide yarn for this fabric, which was still woven by women who devoted themselves to producing this fabric representative of the island's natural environment.

-Some of the cloth is made up into formal kimono which are restrained and undemonstrative in character, represented by the itahanaori shidati and Yonaguni hanaori.
-The yarn dyed, plain woven traditional cloths are used for everyday kimono that have an appealing simplicity springing from the environment in which they are woven coupled with the sincerity of their makers
+Some of the fabric is made into formal kimonos, which are restrained and undemonstrative in character, represented by the itahanaori shidati and Yonaguni hanaori.
+The yarn-dyed, plain-woven traditional fabric is used for everyday kimono that have an appealing simplicity, springing from the environment where they are woven, coupled with the sincerity of their creators.

-Yonaguni Ori is a rustic fabrics woven and dyed by hands of the people of Yonaguni.
-There are varieties such as patterned sidati and magnificent hana-ori, plain woven dutati for daily clothes and ridged kagan’nubu.
+Yonaguni Ori is a rustic fabric woven and dyed by hands of the people of Yonaguni.
+Varieties include patterned sidati, magnificent hana-ori, plain woven dutati for daily clothes and ridged kagan’nubu.

 How to make

-Threads are scoured, dyed, spooled, warped, glued, arranged for stripes, provisionally sleyed, taken up, confirmed, heddled through including hanasoko, sleyed, gaited, patterned, woven, washed, inspected and then become products.
+Threads are scoured, dyed, spooled, warped, glued, arranged for stripes, provisionally sleyed, taken up, confirmed, heddled through including hanasoko, sleyed, gaited, patterned, woven, washed and inspected before becoming final products.